 The time required for the finger of the right hand to move around the right knee once or the time required for closing and opening of the eyelids once is defined as a Matrakala.
 33.

 Murdhataila Phala – benefits of oiling of the head –

-Oiling of the head prevents/cures falling, graying and matting of the hair, cracking of skin of the scalp, diseases of the head of Vata imbalance, produces clarity of sense organs, imparts strength to the voice, jaw and head.
+Oiling of the head prevents/cures falling, graying and matting of the hair, cracking of skin of the scalp, diseases of the head due to Vata imbalance, produces clarity of sense organs, imparts strength to the voice, jaw and head.
 34.